Honeydew. Isn’t that a melon? Yes, it is but it can also mean problems for your plants.

 How do you eradicate these plant juice-sucking insects?
 One way is to get some cotton swabs, dip them in rubbing alcohol, and touch each one of the insects.
 The alcohol removes their protective coating, desiccating them.

 Neem and insecticidal soap

-The purple scale parasite, Rhizobius lophanthae, is a small black lady beetle that will eat both the larvae and adult scales and will also eat mealybugs.
+The purple scale parasite, Rhizobius lophanthae, is a small black lady beetle.
+It will eat both the larvae and adult scales and will also eat mealybugs.
 You can find these predators at biological control mail-order sources.

 Let’s try to use the least toxic control for the insects on our houseplants.
 We want to be conscious of the products we use in our homes and on our plants.
-Yet, we also don’t want to lose our fern from great-grandma that cannot be replaced.
+Yet, we also don’t want to lose our irreplaceable fern from great-grandma.
 Try the least toxic control, and if that isn’t working, try something else.

 Have a great week, plant friends!